lucerne fodder for silage

 Lucerne Cultivation Good for Environmental Health

 This type of leguminous plant will not only benefit livestock in terms of feed availability.
-This green feed is also able to fix nitrogen in the soil to help fertilize the soil.
+This plant is also able to fix nitrogen in the soil to help fertilize it.
 Lucerne fodder is also effective in suppressing weed growth and does not compete with other crops such as wheat and barley.

 How to Plant Lucerne Seeds